Martin Oeggerli

-Martin Oeggerli (born 7 March 1974) is an internationally recognized Swiss photographer specializing in scientific microscopy and fine art, winning numerous awards for his work.
+Martin Oeggerli (born 7 March 1974), known professionally as Micronaut, is a Swiss photographer specializing in scientific microscopy and fine art.

+Biography

-He studied biology at the University of Basel from 1994 to 2000 and obtained his diploma in 2002 under David G. Senn.
+Oeggerli studied biology at the University of Basel from 1994 to 2000 and obtained his diploma in 2002 under David G. Senn.
 In 2005, he obtained his PhD in molecular pathology under Guido Sauter at the University of Basel.
-Since 2006, he has been working in the research department of the University Hospital Basel as part of a project funded by the Swiss National Science Foundation and is also a consultant to a laboratory specializing in scanning electron microscopy (PTU GmbH).
+Since 2006, he has been working in the research department of the University Hospital of Basel as part of a project funded by the Swiss National Science Foundation and is also a consultant to a laboratory specializing in scanning electron microscopy (PTU GmbH).